dseguy/php-error-messages/messages/syntax-error,-unexpected-identifier-"%s".rst

 Named structures usually start with a keyword, such as ``class``, ``interface``, ``function``, etc.

 In a function call, a missing opening parenthese brings the named parameter and the function name together.

+The error also appears when new lines are used inside a namespace.
+This was valid until PHP 8.0, but is not anymore.

 Example
 _______